 Today’s blog post from the Law Office of Bryan Fagan will seek to share some insights into what you can actually expect to encounter during an investigation with CPS.
-While not every experience will be the same, I think the tips and information that we share today will go a long way towards helping you worry less, and take more proactive steps to reunite your family and keep CPS out your life moving forward.
+While not every experience will be the same, I think the tips and information that we share today will go a long way towards helping you worry less and take more proactive steps to reunite your family and keep CPS out of your life moving forward.

 Why is CPS contacting you in the first place?

 The reason that CPS would begin an investigation into your family is that someone has made a report to CPS that he or she believes that your child has been abused or neglected.
 It is unlikely that you will know exactly who made the report.
 Family members, neighbors, doctors, teachers, and even friends can make reports to CPS and remain anonymous.
 At this stage, it is not worth your time stewing over the report and trying to figure out who made the call to CPS.
-Right now there is an active case in which you are a party.
+Right now, there is an active case in which you are a party.

 What can you actually do during a CPS investigation?

-Now that you can see that CPS has a lot of authority to act upon any report that it receives, you may be asking yourself what you can possibly do to counteract all this movement that is seemingly against you.
-The first thing I would do is to keep in mind that CPS is not working for or against you.
+Now that you can see that CPS has a lot of authority to act upon any report that it receives, you may be asking yourself what you can do to counteract all this movement that is seemingly against you.
+The first thing I would do is keep in mind that CPS is not working for or against you.
 Their investigation is intended to determine whether or not your child is safe.
 Ultimately their goal and yours are the same- to ensure that your child is living in a safe environment.

-Direct knowledge is important when it comes to people who can help your case
+Direct knowledge is important when it comes to people who can help your case.

-A question that I receive quite a bit from potential clients of the Law Office of Bryan Fagan is whether or not a parent has to talk to CPS at all about allegations made regarding abuse or neglect of a child.
-The short answer to that question is, no. You do not have to speak to anyone associated with CPS about the allegations contained in a CPS report.
+A question that I receive quite a bit from potential clients of the Law Office of Bryan Fagan is whether or not a parent has to talk to CPS about allegations made regarding abuse or neglect of a child.
+The short answer to that question is no. You do not have to speak to anyone associated with CPS about the allegations contained in a CPS report.

 Keep in mind that you can “plead the fifth” in a criminal court setting if you choose not to answer a question that may incriminate you, potentially.
-Doing so should result in the judge instructing a jury that the usage of that fifth amendment privilege should not factor into their perception as to your guilt or innocence.
+Doing so should result in the judge instructing a jury that the usage of that fifth amendment privilege should not factor into their perception of your guilt or innocence.
 That protection is not available in a civil case and does not follow you into conversations with CPS.
 They are free to believe whatever they would like about you based on your reluctance to speak to them about the case.

 What is a CPS safety plan?

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”